enyeahgo/react-modern-sidebar/README.md

-# Create a Dynamic, Modern Sidebar in React using Recursion
+# React Modern Sidebar with Recursion and ripple effect